charlie0129/go-template/README.md

 #### Versioning

 By default, `pkg/version.Version` will be determined by `git describe --tags --always --dirty`.
 For example, if you are on a git commit tagged as `v0.0.1`, then `pkg/version.Version` will be `v0.0.1`.
-The tag of your container will be `v0.0.1` as well.
-If you are not on that exact tagged commit, then the version will be something like `v0.0.1-1-b5f5feb`.
+The tag of your container will have `v0.0.1` and `latest`.
+If you have are not on a tagged commit, then the version will be something like `v0.0.1-1-gb5f5feb-dirty`.
 The tag of your container will be `latest`.

 To set the version manually, set `VERSION` to something you want.
 This will affect `pkg/version.Version`.
-Set `IMAGE_TAG` to the Docker image tag you want too.
+Set `IMAGE_TAGS` to the Docker image tag you want too.

 #### Binary names